Have you ever shopped for something online, compared prices, and read reviews until you knew you were making the right decision?

 That's similar to what businesses do when they need to purchase something as well, except it's a slightly more formal process.

-In the business world, the process includes having vendors or companies submit RFPs (request for proposal) or RFQs (request for quote) so you can compare their products and services.
+In the business world, the process includes having vendors or companies submit RFPs (request for proposal) or RFQs (request for quote) so you can compare files, products, and services.

 These documents help businesses decide which vendor they want to buy from.
 It's similar to when we, as consumers, shop online and look at prices and reviews to compare, say, new phones.